 Like how people get confused between tortoises and turtles.
 One lives on the land, and the other loves the water.
 But we’re not here to talk about reptiles…

 In this Gantt vs timeline comparison article, we’ll cover what a Gantt chart and timeline are and why you need them.
-We’ll also explain how they differ from each other and how they also differ from a project calendar.
+We’ll also explain in more detail how they differ from each other and how they also differ from a project calendar.

-Finally, we’ll show you how these tools can improve your company’s project management processes.
+Finally, we’ll show you how project management software can improve your company’s project management processes.

 Let’s get started.

 A Gantt chart is a graphical representation of your project’s progress over time.

 Not only do Gantt charts reveal your project progress, but they also give a clear overview of:

 - Time estimates

 - Assigned project team members